tommyettinger/lilikoi/lilikoi.md

 Lilikoi is a brand-new programming language with bits and pieces drawn from concatenative (also called stack), functional, and array programming families.
-It translates to LuaJIT's dialect of Lua, and uses LuaJIT's FFI extensively.
+It translates to LuaJIT's dialect of Lua.

 ## API